Table of Content

 It is often said that the success of a software development project, to a great extent, depends on the software development methodology used to manage the development lifecycle, from initiation to closure.
 Over the years, several methodologies have evolved, each with a specific purpose as well as merits and demerits.

-More often than not, the development methodology used is determined by the goals and requirements of the software development project.
+The development methodology used is determined by the goals and requirements of the software development project.
 After careful analysis, the project team selects the method that is most suitable to deliver the results.
-However, a successful outcome is a cumulative result of various factors, including efficient project management and a favorable environment.

 In the course of this write-up, we will explore the basic tenets of some of the most commonly used software development methodologies that exist today.